minhaz1217/devops-notes/46. wildcard certificate in nginx proxy manager/README.md

 # Steps
 ## Generate the wildcard certificate.
-`sudo certbot certonly -d '*.minhazul.com' --manual`
+`sudo certbot certonly -d '*.minhazul.com' -d 'minhazul.com' --manual`

 It will generate a certificate.
 It will give a challenge.
 We'll have to go to our domain host and enter the challenge string.